-Certain economies such as Indonesia and Montenegro require shareholder approval for the sale of 51% of a company’s assets whereas Switzerland and Uruguay demand such approval every time a company issues shares up to the authorized capital.
+Economies including Indonesia and Montenegro require shareholder approval for the sale of 51% of a company’s assets, whereas Switzerland and Uruguay demand shareholder approval every time a company issues shares up to the authorized capital.
 Bahrain and Ireland grant shareholders automatic preemption rights every time a company issues new shares.
-Argentina and OHADA economies require whenever there are changes to the voting rights of a class of shares, the approval of the holders of the affected shares.
+Whenever there are changes to the voting rights of a class of shares, economies including Argentina and the 17 member states of the Organization for the Harmonization of Business Law in Africa, known by its French acronym OHADA,(6) require the approval of the holders of the affected shares.

 CLARIFYING OWNERSHIP AND CONTROL STRUCTURES

-A clear ownership structure and separation of functions in companies reduces the risk of agency problems.
-In fact, board of directors are influenced by such ownership structures and such effect could shape companies’ performances, affecting directly and indirectly minority shareholders rights, Ethiopia, Latvia and Pakistan prohibit the CEO from also being chair of the board of directors.
-Belarus, Dominica and Serbia require board of directors to include independent and non-executive members.
-In Algeria, Guyana and Lebanon, directors on the board can be removed without cause by shareholders before the end of their term.
-Board of directors in listed companies in Bangladesh, Turkey and Venezuela, RB must include separate audit committees composed solely of board members.
-In Kazakhstan, Mongolia and Zimbabwe, a potential acquirer must make a tender offer to all shareholders upon acquiring 50% of the company.
+A clear ownership structure and separation of functions in companies reduce the risk of agency problems.
+Ethiopia, Latvia and Pakistan prohibit the CEO from also being chair of the board of directors.
+Belarus, Dominica and Serbia require boards of directors to include independent and non-executive members.
+In Algeria, Guyana and Lebanon directors on the board can be removed without cause by shareholders before the end of their term.
+Boards of directors in listed companies in Bangladesh, Turkey and República Bolivariana de Venezuela must include separate audit committees composed solely of board members.
+In Kazakhstan, Mongolia and Zimbabwe a potential buyer must make a tender offer to all shareholders upon acquiring 50% of the company.

 REQUIRING GREATER CORPORATE TRANSPARENCY

-Studies show that minority shareholders rights are better protected in economies promoting transparency and disclosure of corporate information.
+Studies show that minority shareholders' rights are better protected in economies promoting transparency through the disclosure of corporate information.
 Information asymmetry can result in fraud, financial crisis, adverse selection and moral hazard.
 Investors are entitled to receive accurate, effective and sufficient information which would lead to financial stability, reduction of fraud and manipulation and better company governance in general.

-Belgium, Australia and Brazil require the company to disclose direct and indirect beneficial ownership stakes representing 5%.
+Australia, Belgium and Brazil require companies to disclose direct and indirect beneficial ownership stakes representing 5%.
 Companies in Brunei Darussalam and the Russian Federation must disclose information about board members’ other directorships as well as basic information on their primary employment.
 In Italy and Kuwait, companies must also disclose the compensation of individual managers.
-Germany, Sri Lanka and Oman require listed companies and limited liability companies to have their annual financial statements audited by an external auditor, and mandate the disclosure of the audit reports in the case of listed companies.
+Germany, Oman and Sri Lanka require listed companies and limited liability companies to have their annual financial statements audited by an external auditor and mandate the disclosure of the audit reports in the case of listed companies.